A rather narrow view of higher education?

 Given that Makarere University defines its mission as being “To provide innovative teaching, learning, research and services responsive to National and Global needs” it rather looks like they are delivering on this.
 After all, we really aren’t going to get to a position in the very near future where all conflicts have been resolved (as this list of likely international flash points identified by the BBC’s Frank Gardner demonstrates).
 These graduates should therefore be pretty employable.

-One Response to A rather narrow view of higher education?
+One thought on “A rather narrow view of higher education?

 Leave a Reply